Taking the lead in group projects isn't for everyone...

 It can be stressful, it can be tiring, sometimes it can be downright infuriating, but when it all goes well, the sense of achievement you feel makes it all worth it.

 Your leadership skills got you through uni group projects, now let them get you a place on a graduate scheme.

 Ready to get started?
-Click here to find out more about graduate opportunities at E.ON.
+Click here to find out more and apply.